-In the second of an sixteenth (and wildly popular) series, we interview some of the most talented up-and-coming Sommeliers in Ontario (and occasionally from further afield as is the case this month).
+In the second of an sixteenth (and wildly popular) series, we interview some of the most talented up-and-coming Sommeliers in Ontario.
 A few years back I was flicking through the pages of a locally published periodical and noticed that when it came to Sommeliers it was the same names that seemed to pop up over and over again.
 I was also becoming gradually cognisant of the fact that we more established wine folks were well and truly “losing our edge” to these young blood Sommeliers.
 Being well aware of the depth of new talent that was out there I finally decided to get together with a couple of fellow Toronto Sommelier “Old Guard” (Anton Potvin and Peter Boyd) to assemble a line of questioning that would give us an entertaining insight into the minds of these rising stars.

 Usually when I receive an email where someone suggests that I should interview them for the Young Blood Sommelier series I immediately hit delete.

 I made a notable exception for this month’s interviewee.

 Jeff Osborne is the classic overachiever, and is a young gentleman who possesses an enviable amount of both drive and shameless audacity (in equal amounts), so much so that I simply had to include him in this series.

 I’m certain that you’ll see what I mean via the following words and pictures…

 Good Food Revolution: So Jeff, just what is it that you are doing these days… I know you are a busy guy, so I am intrigued how you juggle all this stuff?